joscho11/joscho11/README.md

 ## Hi there 👋

 - 🔭 I’m currently working as a Computer Systems Analyst
-- 🌱 I’m currently attending UMBC and taking my MPS in Data Science
+- 🌱 I’m about to graduate from UMBC with a MPS in Data Science and have a Bachelor's in Computer Science from UMD (minor in Statistics)
 - 👯 I’m currently working on personal projects that include a portfolio website and data science projects on various topics of interest such as sports